daniellerch/python-jpeg-toolbox/README.md

 # The JPEG Toolbox for Python

+This tool is similar to the well-known Matlab JPEG Toolbox.
+It allows to read and write JPEG low level information as, for example, the DCT coefficients.
 This project is in development and it is an unstable version.
 Please use it carefully.

 ## Install